 Consultations take place at my Beaconsfield practice and are by appointment via phone, email, or the contact form on this site.
 I work flexible hours to accommodate clients’ availability.
 Before you attend any consultation we will talk on the phone about what’s troubling you to establish the best therapy approach for you.
 There is no commitment at any stage to sign up for a given number of sessions.

-A standard individual therapy session lasts approximately 50 minutes and costs £65.
 There is no 'typical' number of sessions as everyone's needs are different.
 How long it takes to reach a successful outcome depends on the complexity of what you want to change.
-Talking therapy alone can be extremely effective for dealing with emotional issues or relationship difficulties.
+Talking therapy alone can be very effective for dealing with emotional issues or relationship difficulties.
 If you decide to try hypnotherapy, this is proven to be a quicker route to finding and addressing deep-rooted issues than through conventional counselling methods because we are able to work with the less-resistant subconscious mind,

 Extended therapy sessions

-Under certain circumstances extended consultations can prove more productive (e.g. in relationship therapy with two people attending simultaneously.)
+Under certain circumstances extended consultations can prove more productive (e.g. in some relationship therapy with two or more people attending simultaneously.)
 Extended 90-minute sessions cost £90.

 Targeted Therapy Sessions